Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 "Commercial Use" means any use of the Software by a business, organization, institution, or individual that:
   (a) generates revenue directly or indirectly,
-  (b) contributes to a commercial product or service, (c) is deployed internally within a company for operational, analytical, modeling, forecasting, optimization, or research purposes, (d) is used to provide services to third parties, (e) enables, assists, or supports any for-profit activity.
+  (b) contributes to a commercial product or service, (c) is deployed internally within a company for operational, analytical, modeling, forecasting, optimization, or research purposes (including but not limited to: development, testing, staging, quality assurance, or production environments), (d) is used to provide services to third parties, (e) enables, assists, or supports any for-profit activity, (f) is used to train, develop, or create models, algorithms, or systems that are then used commercially, sold, licensed, or provided to third parties, (g) is used in any environment (development, staging, testing, or production) within a business or organizational context, regardless of whether such environment is labeled as "non-production" or "experimental."

 **Business / Internal Use:** Any use of the Software within a company, organization, or other legal entity (including internal tools, proofs of concept, evaluations, pilot projects, or use by employees, contractors, interns, or affiliates) requires a commercial license, regardless of whether the use directly generates revenue.
 See `LEGAL/SUBSCRIPTIONS.md` for complete definitions.